-- a) Makes the best use of Twenty11 homes. - b) Supports tenancy sustainment through effective relationships with our customers. - c) Promotes tenancy sustainment through reinforcing good behaviour using the Tenancy sustainment licence. - d) Offers opportunities to help tenants to realise their personal potential and become more financially independent. - e) Supports tenants in their life and signposts tenants to find more suitable housing. - f) Encourages tenants to contribute to their communities. - g) Allows us to adopt a flexible approach to setting rents as outlined in our Rent Setting Policy. - h) Assists with preventing and tackling tenancy fraud by using the tenancy renewal process and verification process. - i) Deters poor tenancy behaviour and enables unacceptable conduct to be dealt with promptly.
+- a) Makes the best use of Twenty11 homes - b) Supports tenancy sustainment through effective relationships with our customers - c) Promotes tenancy progression and reinforces good behaviour - d) Offers opportunities to help tenants to realise their personal potential and become more financially independent - e) Supports tenants through milestones in their lives, such as being able to move to a more appropriate home if needed - f) Encourages tenants to contribute to their communities - g) Allows us to adopt a flexible approach to setting rents as outlined in our Rent Setting Policy. - h) Assists with preventing and tackling tenancy fraud - i) Deters poor tenancy behaviour and enables unacceptable conduct to be dealt with promptly work also enables us to decide on the most appropriate housing option to offer the future tenant, including their rent offer and the support they may need to help them realise their potential.